Detecting topological groups which are (locally) homeomorphic to LF-spaces: Introduction

-The problem of recognizing topological structure of topological groups traces its history back to the fifth problem of Hilbert who asked if Lie groups can be characterized as topological groups whose underlying topological spaces are manifolds.
-This problem was resolved by combined efforts of Gleason \cite{Gle}, Montgomery, Zippin \cite{MZ}, Hoffman \cite{Hof} and Iwasawa \cite{Iwa} who proved the following
+The problem of recognizing the topological structure of topological groups traces its history back to the fifth problem of Hilbert which asks if Lie groups can be characterized as topological groups whose underlying topological spaces are manifolds.
+This problem was resolved by combined efforts of Gleason \cite{Gle}, Montgomery and Zippin \cite{MZ}, Hoffman \cite{Hof}, and Iwasawa \cite{Iwa} who proved the following